postmanlabs/labs-docs/v6/postman/collection_runs/integration_with_travis.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/b79dc2835758549eed7e#?env%5Btests%5D=W3siZW5hYmxlZCI6dHJ1ZSwia2V5IjoibGFzdERheSIsInZhbHVlIjoiMjAxNy0wOC0xMFQwMDowMzo1OS45MThaIiwidHlwZSI6InRleHQifV0=)

-1. **Start with a Postman collection with tests:** For now, let’s assume you already have a Postman collection with tests.
-Download the sample collection and environment by clicking the Run in Postman button if you want to follow along with this example.
+1. **Select a Postman collection with tests:** For now, let’s assume you already have a Postman collection with tests.
+Download the sample collection and environment by clicking the Run in Postman button if you want to follow this example.
 2. **Set up a GitHub repository:** Travis CI is free for open source projects on GitHub, so in this example, we will keep our Postman tests in a public GitHub repo.
 3. **Set up Travis CI:** Getting started with Travis CI is simple and will take a few minutes.
 Follow the [Travis CI getting started guide](https://docs.travis-ci.com/user/getting-started/){:target="_blank"} for the complete walk through.
 [Sign in to Travis CI](https://travis-ci.org/auth){:target="_blank"} with your GitHub account.
 Go to your [profile page](https://travis-ci.org/profile){:target="_blank"} and enable Travis CI for the public GitHub repo we set up in the previous step.